heavyimage/nuke.vim/README.md

 # Installation

 * Copy plugin, doc, syntax, and ftdetect directories into your '~/.vim' directory.
-If you use Pathogen and git (recommended!), instead git clone nuke.vim into your ~/.vim/bundles directory:
+If you use Pathogen and git (recommended!), instead clone nuke.vim into your ~/.vim/bundles directory:

 	```bash
 	    $ mkdir ~/.vim/bundles